arquitecturaaadcm/mapbakery.github.io/README.md

 ![Change-mapping](images/OODAconsultingservices.png)

-### Personal qualities
+### My personal qualities
-- Velocity/Speed:  Ability to think, act, move, and make good decisions faster
+- Velocity/Speed:  Ability to think, act, move, and make good decisions faster by using simple tools and methos
-- Visibility/Transparency:  Ability to communicate with openness, clarity, and veracity
+- Visibility/Transparency:  Ability to communicate with openness and clarity with simple sketches
-- Adaptability:  Ability to change missions, functions, and tasks rapidly
+- Adaptability:  Ability to change focus areas and tasks rapidly
 - Collaboration:  Ability to work across organizational silos and structures
-- Innovation:  Ability to imagine, design, iterate, and implement new solutions
+- Innovation:  Ability to imagine, design, iterate, and help starting to implement new solutions
 - Humility:  Ability to be honest about deficiencies in order to correct them
 - Trust:  Ability to be reliable, dependable, and build confidence
 - Skepticism:  Ability to think beyond the obvious; not accept things at face value
+- Curious: The will to keep learning from others